Improved Extrapolation Methods of Data-driven Background Estimation in High-Energy Physics: Improving the data-driven extrapolation method

 \section{Improving the data-driven extrapolation method}

-As was the case in interpolation, it is possible to improve the accuracy of extrapolation methods by including more control regions.
-We demonstrate the potential benefits with a simple example of multijet extrapolation in $t\bar{t}+multijets$.
+As was the case with interpolation, it is possible to improve the accuracy of extrapolation methods by including more CRs.
+We derive several new analytic results and provide some case studies to demonstrate their efficacy.